 A U.S. stockholder will not incur tax on a distribution, including a Deemed Distribution, in excess of our current and accumulated earnings and profits if the distribution does not exceed the adjusted basis of the U.S. stockholder's common stock.
-Instead, the distribution will reduce the adjusted basis of such stock.
-A U.S. stockholder will recognize a distribution, including a Deemed Distribution, in excess of both our current and accumulated earnings and profits and the U.S. stockholder's adjusted basis in his or her stock as long-term capital gain, or short-term capital gain if the shares of stock have been held for one year or less, assuming the shares of stock are a capital asset in the hands of the U.S. stockholder.
+Instead, the distribution will reduce the adjusted basis of such stock, but not below zero.
+To the extent that the adjusted basis of the stock is reduced to zero, the remaining amount of the distribution, if any, will then be treated as long-term capital gain, or short-term capital gain if the shares of stock have been held for one year or less, provided that the shares are a capital asset in the hands of the U.S. stockholder.
 In addition, if we declare a distribution in October, November, or December of any year that is payable to a U.S. stockholder of record on a specified date in any such month, such distribution shall be treated as both paid by us and received by the U.S. stockholder on December 31 of such year, provided that we actually pay the distribution during January of the following calendar year.